 National Tutoring Programme

 The Government recently announced a £1bn package to help students catch up from the effects of the lockdown.
-We are currently taking expressions of interest from schools, and we’ll get back to you once further details are announced.
+We expect to be an approved NTP Provider, and are currently taking registrations from schools for Autumn programme starts.

 Below is a summary for schools and teachers, and details of how TalentEd can help.

 What is the National Tutoring Programme?